silent-mobius/Python_Book/98_exercises/03_variables/README.md

 # Variable Exercises

-## Create a folder named variables and save all the exercises below in it.
+## Create a folder named 03_variables and save all the exercises below in it.

 ###### **Note**: Make sure that you have Text Editor installed

 ### Ex1

+- Open your text editor:
-- Create a Python program/script:
+  - Create a Python program/script and name it as exercise number (Ex1.py):
   - create next variable names and assign all of them value of `0`:
     - a
     - Alfa